 - Do not be your child’s friend, be their parent

-Why Consider Treatment for ODD in Mississippi
+Why consider treatment for ODD at Millcreek of Magee Treatment Center in Mississippi

 If not properly treated, oppositional defiant disorder can lead to long-term effects that will leave a lasting impact on a child’s or adolescent’s life as it continues to develop into an ongoing battle.
 This continued pattern of negative, hostile, and defiant behaviors can lead to a number of problems in daily life, including academic failure, difficulty establishing relationships with peers, and struggling to have a good relationship with family members.
 All of these adverse effects will only lead to more complicated problems later on in life if not attended to as soon as possible.

 Treatment for oppositional defiant disorder at our treatment facility in Mississippi focuses on decreasing or eliminating as many behavioral problems as necessary and changing the child’s long-term developmental course.
-In many cases, the most beneficial way of addressing all of these treatment factors at one time is to place a child in a residential treatment facility that will not only ensure tjeor safety, but will also be able to address the specific symptoms your child is experiencing.
+In many cases, the most beneficial way of addressing all of these treatment factors at one time is to place a child in a residential treatment facility that will not only ensure their safety, but will also be able to address the specific symptoms your child is experiencing.
 Proper treatment provided by mental health professionals at our ODD treatment center can help teach children and adolescents the skills needed to be successful with their recovery.

 At Millcreek of Magee, an ODD treatment center in Mississippi, we are dedicated to helping children and adolescents lead healthier, more productive lives.
 By offering ODD treatment at our facility that places a strong emphasis on a child’s inherent strengths, our caring and compassionate staff tailors individualized ODD treatment plans.
 We strive to consistently encourage the growth of children’s self-esteem and enhance their level of self-confidence and independence by developing activities that are based specifically on each patient’s strengths.
 Each child’s treatment process remains malleable as we incorporate changes based on needs or challenges as they arise.
 We also place a strong emphasis on the educational aspect of treatment, keeping in mind the crucial role that education plays in a child’s development and on their future.
 At our ODD treatment facility, we are devoted to consistently improving our programming by persistently addressing any requests, concerns, or issues that are brought forth in our patient surveys.
 Our patients are our top priority and we make it our sole mission to do all that we can to ensure their lasting success.

-ODD Treatment Options at Millcreek of Magee
+Types of ODD treatment offered at Millcreek of Magee Treatment Center in Mississippi

 At our ODD treatment facility in Mississippi, we strive to offer excellent customer service and we pride ourselves in our quick response to inquiries and referrals.
 Our center’s admissions staff works diligently to ensure that a smooth and timely transition into our care is offered for all potential patients.
 Once children have been admitted into our psychiatric residential treatment facility, they will partake in a number of therapeutic interventions while simultaneously enhancing and building upon the strengths they already possess.
 Here at Millcreek, we use a cognitive behavioral approach to therapy in our programs, which ensures that maladaptive thinking patterns are changed and positive behaviors are reinforced.
 Additionally, research-based journaling is utilized throughout individual and group therapies, which assists patients as they find success along their own ODD treatment path.
 Furthermore, in order to meet the specific needs of each child’s or adolescent’s personalized struggles we ensure to individualize each treatment program.